OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/excel-upload.md

-* Excel Upload is a functionality provided in OpsHub Integration Manager when the user wants to map more than 100 field values for a field.
+* Excel Upload is a functionality provided in <code class="expression">space.vars.SITENAME</code> when the user wants to map more than 100 field values for a field.
-* Using this excel upload functionality, the user can upload the excel file in the OpsHub Integration Manager itself.
+* Using this excel upload functionality, the user can upload the excel file in the <code class="expression">space.vars.SITENAME</code> itself.
-* This functionality provides OpsHub Integration Manager user to upload the excel file directly into the OpsHub Integration Manager.
+* This functionality provides <code class="expression">space.vars.SITENAME</code> user to upload the excel file directly into the <code class="expression">space.vars.SITENAME</code>.
 User can synchronize data between two systems by providing the sheet name, source column and target column in the mapping page.

 # Upload Excel
-* To upload the excel file, user must click on the below mentioned "Excel" icon in the sidebar on the integrate page of OpsHub Integration Manager.
+* To upload the excel file, user must click on the below mentioned "Excel" icon in the sidebar on the integrate page of <code class="expression">space.vars.SITENAME</code>.
 <div align="center">
   <img src="../assets/Excel_Upload.png" />
 </div>